NGORONGORO CRATER SAFARIS | FREQUENTLY ASKED QUESTIONS

-Activities inside the Ngorongoro Crater itself are limited to game driving only.
-There are also picnic spots in the park.
-A full range of activities is however on offer in the wider Ngorongoro Conservation Area, including walking, trekking, excursions to Olduvai Gorge and visiting the Masai and other tribes.
+Activities inside the Ngorongoro Crater itself are limited to game drives; there are a couple of picnic spots in the park, but getting out of the vehicle is strictly limited to these areas.
+However, a full range of activities is on offer in the wider Ngorongoro Conservation Area, including walking, trekking, excursions to Olduvai Gorge and visiting the Masai and other tribes.

 Away from the Crater rim in nearby Karatu in the highlands is a variety of small coffee plantations and guesthouses.
 For approximately the same cost as the Serena and Sopa, these are much more charming and characterful but obviously lack the fantastic Ngorongoro views.
 The best of these are Plantation Lodge, Gibbs Farm and The Manor.